gaolongsen/gaolongsen.github.io/_posts/2022-01-06-Three interpretations of the homogenous transformation matrix.md

 ## 3. Problem Solving

-In the previous article, “Robot Positive Kinematics - The Inverse of the Homogenous Transformation Matrix,” we left a problem: the inverse of the homogenous transformation matrix.
+In the previous article, “**Robot Forward Kinematics - The Inverse of the Homogenous Transformation Matrix**,” we left a problem: the inverse of the homogenous transformation matrix.
 In general, it is difficult to find the inverse of an arbitrary matrix.
 However, due to the properties of the homogenous transformation matrix, it is easy to write its inverse directly.

 The following homogenous transformation matrix is known.